William Jay Schieffelin: League to Enforce Peace (1915), Federal Union, Inc. (1941), World Federation (1943)

-People in the League to Enforce Peace, 1916.
+Members of the League to Enforce Peace, 1916.

 Clarence Streit’s book "Union Now" impressed the public when it was published in 1939.
 Therefore, the Federal Union Inc., of which William Jay Schieffelin was New York’s chairman, hosted a dinner for the Uniting States of the World at the Waldorf Astoria on January 22, 1941.

 For Schieffelin, this was the culmination of a movement called the League to Enforce Peace, founded in 1915 and headed by former President William Howard Taft.
 President Lowell of Harvard chaired the executive committee, which was made up of the chairmen of the various state committees.
 William Jay Schieffelin was chairman of the New York State committee.

 According to William Jay Schieffelin the United States should have joined the League of Nations, but did not because President Wilson, for reasons Schieffelin could not understand, suddenly opposed the membership plans presented to the Senate by former President Taft.
 Schieffelin said it was "tragic" that the United States never joined the League of Nations.

 During the campaign for world government, Schieffelin hosted a gathering honoring Robert Lee Humber, a co-founder of the United World Federalists organization, which advocated a united world modeled on the United States.
 In 1943, the New York State Committee for World Federation was formed, and Schieffelin was appointed chairman.
 Schieffelin launched a campaign that same year that resulted in a resolution in the New York State Legislature stating that only an international organization of all nations could bring about lasting world peace.
 The resolution supported the United States' efforts to join the United Nations after World War II.